Ultrafast Image Categorization in Biology and Neural Models: Introduction

-Now that we have defined the computational task, an open question is how to design the best algorithm to solve ultrafast image categorization.
-First, we can anticipate that there should be a tradeoff between accuracy and speed for image categorization algorithms~\citep{Delorme2010}.
-In the particular case of ultrafast image categorization and their possible implementation in biological systems, there is a major constraint related to the limits of axonal transduction speed.
-In humans, for example, an input image evokes activity in the retina after a few milliseconds, and this activity will need about $50~\ms$ to reach the primary visual cortex and another $50~\ms$ before the first motor response can be formed~\citep{Mace2009}.
-This leads to major difficulties in modeling the system~\cite{Perrinet2014} and is the cause of many visual illusions, such as the flash-lag effect~\citep{Khoei2017}.
-A first consequence is that the response must be open-loop, that is, before the action can have an effect, for example by triggering a saccadic eye movement~\citep{Yarbus1961,Kirchner2006}.
-A second consequence is that, since the overall process most certainly involves several processing steps, the flow of information is predominantly feed-forward, that is, before recurrent loops can refine neural activity~\citep{Thorpe2001a}.
-This was confirmed by EEG recordings of humans performing the task, showing that top-down signals (such as context or expectations) can influence categorization, but that this process is a bottom-up, feed-forward process~\citep{Delorme2004}.
+Designing the best algorithm to solve ultrafast image categorization, as~implemented in biological systems, is one possible way to answer this question.
+In~this case, there are major constraints in the dynamics of vision, especially related to the limits of axonal transduction speed, which can lead to major difficulties in modeling the system~\citep{Perrinet2014}.
+In~the case of the ultrafast go/no-go categorization task, two consequences follow from these physiological constraints: first, the~response must be made quickly and therefore must be open-loop, i.e.,~before the action can take effect; second, since the whole process involves several processing steps before recurrent loops can refine neural activity, the~flow of information is predominantly feed-forward~\citep{Thorpe2001}.
+This has been confirmed by EEG recordings of humans performing the task, showing that top-down signals (such as context or expectation) can influence categorization, but~that the process is mainly a bottom-up, feed-forward process~\citep{Delorme2004}.
+We can also expect that there should be a trade-off between accuracy and speed for image categorization algorithms~\citep{Delorme2010}.